f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application-migration-setup-vmware.rst

 Steps to deploy Ubuntu VM running application workloads
 --------------
+Now one more VM to run application workloads needs to be deployed.
+This VM will be connected to SMSv2 CE VM through SLI subnet which is private network.

 1. Login to VMware ESXi

 *Note: UI in below screenshots might change based on version being used*